Nanofus/bianca/README.md

 # Bianca
-Bianca is a simple [Discord](https://discordapp.com/) bot written in Python.
+Bianca is a simple self-hosted [Discord](https://discordapp.com/) bot written in Python.

 ## Features
 - Event reminders/"message of the days" with custom messages at specific times (once, every Friday, every year etc.)
-- Notifications for any number of RSS feeds with custom messages
+- Notifications for any number of RSS/Atom feeds with custom messages
 - Pinging specific roles, `@everyone` or `@here` whenever a reminder or RSS notification is posted

 ## Installation